-- That there are procedures in place in handling allegations against Staff, Volunteers and Governors and any concerns staff and volunteers have (including concerns about the school) are brought to the attention of the Local Authority Designated Lead (LADO) in every case. - The governing body have appointed a whistle blowing governor. - That all Staff, (including volunteers and frequent visitors) who will be working in the school are given a mandatory induction which includes knowledge regarding abuse, neglect, staff code of conduct specific safeguarding issues and familiarisation with Child Protection responsibilities.
-The induction will also include procedures to be followed if anyone has any concerns about a Child's Safety or welfare, and knowledge about the ----- School's policies and procedures. - That all Staff have regular reviews of their own practice to ensure ongoing personal/professional development. - That all Staff receives the appropriate training which is regularly updated.
-Safeguarding briefings and updates are given to all staff including governors a minimum of yearly. - To ensure that children are taught about Safeguarding, including on line, through teaching and learning opportunities, as part of providing a broad and balanced curriculum including PSHE. - We have in place an on-line/ e safety Policy equipped to deal with a widening range of issues associated with technology. - That we understand the need to identify trends and patterns regarding Children Missing from Education (CME) and to respond to / refer where required. - That we notify Children's Social Care if there is an unexplained absence of a pupil who is the subject of a Child Protection Plan. - That we notify Children's Social Care if it is thought or known that a child or young person may be Privately Fostered. - Making sure that the Child Protection/Safeguarding Policy is available to parents and carers as appropriate including displaying on the school's website. - That all relevant safeguarding policies are reviewed on a regular basis (safeguarding policy should be annually) and that all legislative changes as well as changes to mandatory national guidance and local processes are reflected within the relevant policies and procedures within school.
+- That there are procedures in place in handling allegations against Staff, Supply Staff, Volunteers and Governors and any concerns staff and volunteers have (including concerns about the school) are brought to the attention of the Local Authority Designated Lead (LADO) in every case. - The governing body have appointed a whistleblowing governor. - That all Staff, (including volunteers and frequent visitors) who will be working in the school are given a mandatory safeguarding induction which includes knowledge regarding abuse, neglect, staff code of conduct specific safeguarding issues and familiarisation with Child Protection responsibilities.
+The induction will also include procedures to be followed if anyone has any concerns about a Child's Safety or welfare, and knowledge about the School's policies and procedures. - That all Staff have regular reviews of their own practice to ensure ongoing personal/professional development. - That all Staff receives the appropriate training which is regularly updated.
+Safeguarding briefings and updates are given to all staff including governors a minimum of yearly. - To ensure that children are taught about Safeguarding, including on line, through teaching and learning opportunities, as part of providing a broad and balanced curriculum including RSE. - We have in place an Online Safety Policy equipped to deal with a widening range of issues associated with technology. - That as a Governing Body, we have an overview of children who are at risk of being excluded and EHE (no identifying details). - That as a school we are making the link between mental health and safeguarding - That we understand the need to identify trends and patterns regarding Children Missing from Education (CME) and to respond to / refer where required. - That we notify Children's Social Care if there is an unexplained absence of a pupil who is the subject of a Child Protection Plan. - That we notify Children's Social Care if it is thought or known that a child or young person may be privately Fostered. - Making sure that the Child Protection/Safeguarding Policy is available to parents and carers as appropriate including displaying on the school's website. - That all relevant safeguarding policies are reviewed on a regular basis (safeguarding policy should be annually) and that all legislative changes as well as changes to mandatory national guidance and local processes are reflected within the relevant policies and procedures within school.
+This includes the introduction of the new mandatory Relationship, Sex and Health Education curriculum.